-Additionally, the bill designates the third week of September as New Hampshire Service Dog Week, encouraging observance through appropriate ceremonies and activities to honor the significant role service dogs play in enhancing the lives of individuals with disabilities.
-The legal language amended includes the insertion of new paragraphs in RSA 263:10 and RSA 281-A:40, while the effective dates for the various sections of the act are staggered, with some provisions taking effect as early as July 1, 2025, and others 60 days post-passage.
-The fiscal impact of the bill is minimal, with an estimated one-time cost of $48,000 in FY 2026 for system modifications needed by the Department of Safety.
+Additionally, the bill designates the third week of September as New Hampshire Service Dog Week, encouraging observance through appropriate ceremonies and activities to honor the impact of service dogs on individuals with disabilities.
+The legal language amended includes the insertion of new paragraphs in RSA 263:10 and RSA 281-A:40, while the effective dates for the various sections of the act are set for July 1, 2025, and 60 days post-passage for others.
+The fiscal impact is noted, with an estimated one-time cost of $48,000 in FY 2026 for system modifications required by the Department of Safety to implement these changes.

 Statutes affected: